anbu-selvan10/TicTacToeAI/README.md

-# TicTacToe
+# TicTacToe with AI
-This TicTacToe AI project uses the minimax algorithm to play.
-This was built with Python and AI Minimax Algorithm.
+This TicTacToe AI project was built with Python.
+This project is an implementation of the Minimax AI Algorithm and how computer uses it to play games.